01 of 03

 Give your printed fabric some stitching stability by ironing stabilizer to the back.

-Try different types of stitches, looking for stitches that both mimic and contrast with the fabric designs.
+Try different types of stitches and choose stitches that both mimic and contrast with the fabric designs.

-Think about your embroidery as paint-by-number, matching floss to printing.
+Think about your embroidery as paint-by-number and match the floss to the printing.

-Look for ways to use color differently than the printed fabric in bold or subtle ways.
+Look for ways to use embroidery floss colors that contrast with the printed fabric in bold or subtle ways.

 Have fun with it!